rpm-software-management/rpm/docs/manual/format.md

 ```

 All 2 and 4 byte "integer" quantities (int16 and int32) are stored in
-network byte order.
-When data is presented, the first number is the
+network byte order (big-endian).
+When data is presented, the first
-byte number, or address, in hex, followed by the byte values in hex,
+number is the byte number, or address, in hex, followed by the byte
-followed by character "translations" (where appropriate).
+values in hex, followed by character "translations" (where appropriate).

 ## Lead

 The Lead is basically for file(1).
 All the information contained in
 the Lead is duplicated or superceded by information in the Header.
 Much of the info in the Lead was used in old versions of RPM but is
 now ignored.
+The details here are left for historical reasons, but
+current and future development should use the Header structure instead.

 The Lead is stored as a C structure:

 \code
 struct rpmlead {